statera-protocol/statera-protocol-cardano/halalend-protocol-srs.md

 - ### Repayment:

-There are 3 contracts in the add liquidity feature:
+There are 3 contracts in the repayment feature:

 - Loan NFT Validator: Validates the conditions necessary for the repayment of loan and burning of the loan NFT
 - Collateral validator: Validates that the loan UTxO has satisfied the terms to be returned back to the loan NFT holder